foo-dogsquared/freebies-resource-list/README.md

 - [GeeksforGeeks](https://www.geeksforgeeks.org/) — **(recommended)**; a computer science portal (for geeks)
 - [Medium](https://medium.com/)
 - [Preadr](https://preadr.com/) — an article link collector collecting articles related to your configured interests
+- [Scratch A Pixel](http://scratchapixel.com/) — a list of articles on computer graphics
 - [Wikipedia](https://www.wikipedia.org/) — if you want to learn random things

 ## Communities